vyca2017/content/content/blog/2017-01-24-improving-performance-with-apollo-query-batching/2017-01-24-improving-performance-with-apollo-query-batching.md

 })
 ```

-To enable query batching, simply use the BatchingNetworkInterface:
+To enable Query Batching, simply use the `BatchingNetworkInterface`:

 ```
 import ApolloClient, { createBatchingNetworkInterface } from 'apollo-client'